vivek-tiwari-vt/aurora-assessment/README.md

 # Aurora Q&A System

-An intelligent question-answering system powered by FastAPI, Sentence Transformers, FAISS, and Google Gemini AI.
+An intelligent question-answering system powered by FastAPI, Sentence Transformers, FAISS, and OpenRouter AI.
 This RAG (Retrieval-Augmented Generation) system provides conversational answers to questions about member messages and preferences.

 ## 🚀 Quick Start